-- 1st Offense: phone or ear device is confiscated.
-The phone will be returned at the END of the session. - Subsequent Offenses: device confiscated and the Office will administer additional discipline ranging from community service to out-of-school suspension.
+- 1st Offense: phone or ear device is confiscated AND Saturday School.
+The phone will be returned at the END of the day. - Subsequent Offenses: device confiscated AND two days ISS.

 Failure to surrender a device upon request will result in a three (3) day out-of-school suspension.